How Much Does Medicare Cost?

 The private insurers usually get your Part B claim information directly from Medicare then pay your doctor directly.
 But if the insurer does not offer this service, ask your doctor if he or she participates in Medicare.
 If your doctor accepts assignment for all Medicare patients, your Medigap insurance provider is required by law to pay the doctor once you request it.

-Some states also offer Medicare SELECT.
+Some states also allow insurers to offer Medicare SELECT.
 These plans can require you to use specific doctors and hospitals.
-If you buy a Medicare SELECT policy, you have 12 months to change your mind and buy a Medigap policy instead.
+If you buy a Medicare SELECT policy, you have 12 months to change your mind and buy a standard Medigap policy instead.

 - U.S. Center for Medicare and Medicaid Services.
 (2020, January).
 2020 Medicare Costs.
 Retrieved from https://www.medicare.gov/Pubs/pdf/11579-medicare-costs.pdf